machbase/machbase-neo/docs/tutorials/raspi-server.md

 ## Read sensor data

+Install `Adafruit_DHT` python module for accessing sensor data.

 ```sh
 pip3 install Adafruit_DHT
 ```

-It reads data from GPIO 2 (`pinnum = 2` in the code below) that we connected DAT lead of DHT11.
+The code reads data from the GPIO 2 pin (`pinnum = 2`), which is connected to the DAT lead of the DHT11 sensor.
-Print out the data at every 1 second into standard output in forms of `name, timestamp, value`.
-The sample code set timestamp with multiply `*1000000000` so that machbase-neo handles time in nano-seconds precision.
+It outputs the data in the form of "name, timestamp, value" every second to the standard output.
+To ensure that machbase-neo can handle the time with nano-second precision, the sample code sets the timestamp using multiplication by 1000000000.

 ```py
 import Adafruit_DHT